Quantcast

 How to Make a Tool Rack

 What better way to show off your hard-working tools than with a beautiful tool rack?
-All we really need to make it is a wooden pallet, some screw, and some wood stain or paint to pretty the whole thing up!
+All we really need to make it is a wooden pallet, some screws, and some wood stain or paint to pretty the whole thing up!

 You’ll need to watch the video to see how this is done.
 Instructions below.